makerdao/mips/MIP63/MIP63.md

 Any community member can begin an offboarding process.
 Reasons for termination include, but are not limited to:

  * Network is operating out of order.
 The network is continually operating out of order with respect to the Sequencer.
  * Network is missing too many keeper actions when it should be executing.
- * Network is not maintaining its budget limits.
-They frequently go outside of the min/max limit when this is able to be prevented (by streaming more DAI for example).
+ * Network is not maintaining its DAI buffer.

 The parameters for MIP63c5 subproposals are: